 Set the clock as described earlier in the instructions, and then turn on the ovens.
-Check that the oven fans start to turn and that the ovens start to heat up.
+Check that the main oven burner light and starts to heat up.
+Check that the tall oven heats up and that the fan starts to turn.